Current ArrangementsInformation about the Coronavirus

 Here the general legal conditions apply around the issues of occupational safety and hygiene, as well as access and attendance arrangements.

 As of 1 August 2020, those involved in pure research activities in laboratory areas may deviate from the 1.5 meters distancing rule, as long as the researchers stay in the same groups of up to four and wearing mouth-and-nose protection.
 Another precondition for so doing is observing the hygiene requirements of the Corona Ordinance in the facilities, particularly ensuring adequate fresh air.
 The general legal conditions regarding occupational safety and hygiene remain applicable, along with access and participation arrangements.
 Exceptions from the obligatory distancing are not possible if it is inadmissible to wear a medical mask for reasons of occupational safety.

 All digital offerings of the University Library continue to be available as usual.
 The enhanced digital offerings are being maintained in order to limit library visits only to those that are strictly necessary.
 The document delivery service HEDD (Heidelberg Electronic Document Delivery) is also still on offer for students of Heidelberg University.
 The same applies to ordering books from the holdings of the University Library for members of the university with postal delivery to their homes.
+In addition, the library has enormously expanded its collection of e-books for students and teachers.
 Many publishing houses are supporting Heidelberg University during the coronavirus pandemic by activating additional or so far unlicensed content.

 The University Computing Centre has compiled the currently available digital services on a website and more are to be added as fast as possible.